top of page

 2. Chronic Health Conditions

-Many older adults live with ongoing chronic conditions such as heart disease, diabetes, COPD, or Parkinson’s disease.
+Many seniors live with ongoing chronic conditions such as heart disease, diabetes, COPD, or Parkinson’s disease.
 Managing these illnesses at home can be challenging, especially when it involves medications, frequent monitoring, or specialized equipment.
 Skilled nurses are trained to help stabilize these conditions, provide education, and prevent complications.

 3. Rehabilitation Needs